|Date||Edo period, late 18th/ early 19th Century|

 Clues about the function of this mask gives us a woodblock print by Utagawa Hiroshige from his series 'The Fifty-three Stations of the Tōkaidō' from 1832/1833.
 In the 12th sheet of his series, Hiroshige is depicting travelers who are approaching the town of Numazu near Mt.
 Fuji, just as the full moon arises at the horizon.
 One of the travelers, however, is a pilgrim, possibly journeying to (or returning from) Kompira Shrine on Shikoku Island.
 The pilgrim is dressed in white and carrying a portable shrine on his back that has been adorned with a large Tengu mask, believed to offer talismanic protection.
 The Kompira shrine is dedicated to the deity Omono-nushi-no-Mikoto, a patron saint of seafarers, and located high atop Mt.
 Kotohira.
-Hence it was also a popular destination of the so called Yamabushi, wandering priests who venerate mountains and their spirits and undertake severe ascetic practices in order to become Buddha in this very life.
+Hence it was also a popular destination of the so called Yamabushi, wandering priests who venerate mountains and their spirits and undertake severe ascetic practices to become Buddha in this very life.
 Carrying a large mask of a Tengu, in the popular imagination the Yamabushi themself became associated with these mythical birdlike creatures that live deep in mountain forests.

 Buddhist temple for protection.
-Compared to other extant large beshimi hanging or offering masks, like such in the Freer | Sackler Galleries, this one is an extraordinarily fine example
+Compared to another extant large beshimi hanging or offering masks from the National Museum of Asian Art (F2003.5.13), this one is an extraordinarily fine

 example with unusual crystal eyes and fearsome expression.
 Since Shintō items are usually burned within the ritual context of offerings, this mask is the only known